Romance languages: Modern status

 The Romance language most widely spoken natively today is Spanish, followed by Portuguese, French, Italian and Romanian, which together cover a vast territory in Europe and beyond, and work as official and national languages in dozens of countries.
 In Europe, at least one Romance language is official in France, Portugal, Spain, Italy, Switzerland, Belgium, Luxembourg, (Note: The (Luxembourgish) Law of 24 February 1984 on the language regime designates Luxembourgish as the national language and French and German as official languages for legislation and administration.)
 Romania, Moldova, Monaco, Andorra, San Marino and Vatican City.
-In these countries, French, Portuguese, Italian, Spanish, Romanian, Romansh and Catalan have constitutional official status.
+In these countries, French, Portuguese, Italian, Spanish, Romanian, Romansh or Catalan have constitutionally official status.

 French, Italian, Portuguese, Spanish, and Romanian are also official languages of the European Union.
 Spanish, Portuguese, French, Italian, Romanian, and Catalan were the official languages of the defunct Latin Union; and French and Spanish are two of the six official languages of the United Nations.
 Outside Europe, French, Portuguese and Spanish are spoken and enjoy official status in various countries that emerged from the respective colonial empires.

 With almost 500 million speakers worldwide, Spanish is an official language in Spain and in nine countries of South America, home to about half that continent's population; in six countries of Central America (all except Belize); and in Mexico.
 In the Caribbean, it is official in Cuba, the Dominican Republic, and Puerto Rico.
-In all these countries, Latin American Spanish is the vernacular language of the majority of the population, giving Spanish the most native speakers of any Romance language.
-In Africa, Spanish is one of the official languages of Equatorial Guinea.
-Spanish was one of the official languages in the Philippines in Southeast Asia until 1973.
-In the 1987 constitution, Spanish was removed as an official language (replaced by English), and was listed as an optional language.
+In all these countries and territories, Latin American Spanish is the vernacular language of the majority of the population, giving Spanish the most native speakers of any Romance language.

+In United States, Spanish is a common language, especially in communities of Hispanic and Latino Americans, with over 45 million total speakers, behind only English as most spoken language of that country; it is spoken most widely in Southwestern states such as California, Texas, Arizona and New Mexico (where it has semi-official status), also in Southern Florida, Illinois, and New York.

+In Africa, Spanish is the main official language of Equatorial Guinea.
+Spanish was an official language in the Philippines until 1973 and the present constitution lists it as a "voluntary and optional" language.

 Portuguese, in its homeland, Portugal, is spoken by almost the entire population of 10 million.
 As the official language of Brazil, it is spoken by more than 200 million people, making Portuguese the most spoken official Romance language in a single country.
 As Portuguese is also spoken in neighboring eastern Paraguay and northern Uruguay, this accounts for slightly more than half the population of South America.